testcontainers/testcontainers-go/docs/modules/rabbitmq.md

 !!!info
     By default, the admin username is `guest` and the password is `guest`.

-#### Custom Configuration

-If you need to set a custom configuration, you can use `WithConfig(filePath string)` option to pass the path to a custom configuration file in Sysctl format, or user `WithConfigErlang(filePath string)` to pass the path to a custom configuration file in Erlang format.

-!!!warning
-    The `WithConfig` option doesn't work with RabbitMQ &lt; 3.7, and it's recommended for RabbitMQ &gt;= 3.7.

 #### SSL settings

 In the case you need to enable SSL, you can use the `WithSSL(settings SSLSettings)` option.
 This option will enable SSL with the passed settings: